How to protect your laptop when you fly

 If you are unwilling or unable to separate the data from the laptop, at least put some kind of password protection on the laptop or on individual files or directories within the laptop.

 One way to avoid the hazards and hassles of taking your laptop out for security screening is to use alternative electronic devices.
-Unlike the situation with laptops, special screening is not required for smaller electronic devices like notebook computers, iPads, flash drives, PDAs, or for Internet enabled phones such as the iPhone or Blackberry.
+Unlike the situation with laptops, special screening is not required for smaller electronic devices like notebook computers, mobile phones, iPads, flash drives, or PDAs.

 Cartoon by Andy Singer